 Gregory Wing of St Andrews Village is a facility located in Boothbay Harbor, Maine.
 This city has a population of 2,080 people.
 After receiving an overall rating of A, this nursing home is one of the highest-rated nursing homes we assessed.
-In fact, this nursing home has the distinction of being one of the top 50 facilities in Maine.
-One of the best aspects of this nursing home's stellar profile is its nursing rating.
-Nursing grades are discussed in the next section.
+In fact, this nursing home has the distinction of being one of the top 25 facilities in Maine.
+As you can find below, this place also performed just fine in our category scores.
+It's hard to poke holes in this facility's profile.

 Gregory Wing of St Andrews Village